DnCraptor/murmulator-os/README.md

 # MOS applications build hints:
  - use SDK 1.5.1 https://github.com/raspberrypi/pico-setup-windows/releases<br/>
  - ignore linker (ld) errors<br/>
- - for GUI VSCode build mode do not miss to set build Configuration to use "GCC 10.3.1. arm-none-eabi" and "Release"<br/>
+ - for GUI VSCode build mode do not miss to set build Configuration to use "GCC 10.3.1. arm-none-eabi" and "Release" (or "MinSizeRel")<br/>
  - lookup for appropriated "obj" file, rename it and use as executable<br/>

 # OS syscalls